ayukarhm/ayukarhm.github.io/_pages/about.md

 It is pretty wild, isn't it!
 And I think we both agree to say that physics's [Scoville scale](https://en.wikipedia.org/wiki/Scoville_scale) is infinity.
 *My motivation is driven by new challenges and positive impact, for **a better world**.*

-As you can view in this [page](), I have a deep attraction in photography and it has become my peacemaker.
+As you can view in this [page](https://ayukarhm.github.io/photography/), I have a deep attraction in photography and it has become my peacemaker.
 Fun fact, my parents and I raise **cats**!
 And I aspire to be the finest *servant* for them.
 Oh and I also am a *Potterhead* in the **Ravenclaw** house!
-Pardon the Slytherine cloak :)
+Pardon the Slytherin cloak :)

 <img src="/assets/images/thumbnail/profile3.png" style="max-height: 500px">{: .align-center}